thobs-10/US-Visa-Permit-Prediction/README.md

 ## Project Lifecycle
 Understanding the Problem Statement

 Data Collection

 Exploratory Data Analysis

-Data Cleaning
+Data Pre-Processing and feature engineering

-Data Pre-Processing
+Model Training(Experiment tracking)

-Model Training
+Model Evaluation

-Choosing the Best Model
+Model Registry

 Model Deployment

 Model Monitoring

-Data
+### Data

 The dataset used in this project contains historical data of visa applications.
 Each record represents an application with various features influencing the visa approval decision.

 ## How to Run the Project